Blue Topaz Guide

 What is a blue topaz?

-Blue topaz is a colored variety of the gemstone topaz.
+Blue topaz is a coloured variety of the gemstone topaz.
 It’s mined in the USA, China and Russia, with the largest specimens found in Brazil.
-Topaz comes in a diverse range of colors, from charming pinks to rich browns.
-Each shade is dazzling in its own right, but the coveted blue topaz has proven to shine brighter than the rest and is a precious favorite of gemstone lovers.
+Topaz comes in a diverse range of colours, from charming pinks to rich browns.
+Each shade is dazzling in its own right, but the coveted blue topaz has proven to shine brighter than the rest and is a precious favourite of gemstone lovers.
 It’s important to note that topaz is rarely blue in its natural form, and most blue topaz on the market has been enhanced to bring out the brilliant blue.
 Blue topaz is December’s birthstone, and it’s traditionally given on 16th wedding anniversaries.